Tell us about your role and the team/technology you handle at Dstillery.

 How can we solve the challenges in delivering personalized feeds to customers across platforms?

-In terms of content personalization, I think there’s huge opportunity to leverage the technology stack that’s been built for programmatic advertising and applying it to a non-direct advertising use case.
+In terms of content personalization, I think there’s a huge opportunity to leverage the technology stack that’s been built for programmatic advertising and applying it to a non-direct advertising use case.
 For example, pretend that a piece of content is the same thing as a piece of digital advertisement.
 You can apply all the technology that enables programmatic ad buyers to show the right ad to the right person at the right time, and instead, use it to show the right piece of personalized content to the right person at the right time.

 When can we see better adoption of Video Marketing tools for Email Marketing and Mobile Messaging?
 Or, is it just too much to ask for in 2019?